Slantwise convection and heat transport in icy moon oceans: Flux-gradient relation of the heat transport

-We test the CIA scaling, which reasonably captures the total heat transport magnitude (Fig.~S2).
+The CIA scaling reasonably captures the total heat transport magnitude (Fig.~S3).
 Motivated by this, we assume this scaling holds for heat transport along the convective plumes (i.e., the rotation axis) at fixed latitude.
-When latitude varies, we project the interior depth onto the rotation axis and define the effective height as $H_z = H / \sin{\theta}$.
-This leads to the following flux-gradient scaling in the axial direction:
+When latitude varies, the plumes tilt along the rotation axis, and their height changes to $H_z = H / \sin{\theta}$ (Fig.~\ref{fig:Model}b).
+We adjust $H$ to $H_z$ to account for the plume depth change, leading to the following flux–gradient scaling in the axial direction:

 where $C_z=1.181$ is an empirical constant obtained from simulations at $\theta = 60^\circ$ and applied to all latitudes.
 This scaling performs well for all simulations with zonal jets (filled markers), with errors below 10\% in most cases.
-The one notable exception is simulation $L15_{0.625\Omega}$ (red square), which exhibits large temporal variability in buoyancy flux and temperature profiles (Fig.~S3).
+The one notable exception is simulation $L15_{0.625\Omega}$ (red square), which exhibits large temporal variability in buoyancy flux and temperature profiles (Fig.~S4).
 Even in this case, the scaling predicts the temperature gradient within a factor of 2 (Fig.~\ref{fig:scaling}a).
 One sensitivity test ($L60_{2L_x0.5L_y}$, open upward triangle), which develops meridional rather than zonal jets, exhibits up-gradient axial heat transport and is not shown in Fig.~\ref{fig:scaling}a.
-However, as will be discussed in Section~\ref{sec:discussion}, meridional jets are unlikely to occur in real icy moon oceans.
-For this reason, we exclude this case from consideration here (see Supplementary Text S3 for further discussion).
+However, because meridional jets are unlikely to occur in real icy moon oceans, we exclude this case from consideration here (see Section~\ref{sec:discussion} and Supplementary Text S3 for further discussion).

-To the best of our knowledge, no established theory exists for heat transport in the radial direction (perpendicular to the convective plumes).
-We propose a semi-empirical scaling by analogy with the axial direction, projecting the depth along the radial direction as $H_r = H / \cos{\theta}$.
+To the best of our knowledge, no established theory exists for heat transport in the radial direction ($\mathbf{e_s}$, perpendicular to the convective plumes).
+We propose a semi-empirical scaling by analogy with the axial direction, projecting the depth along the radial direction as $H_s = H / \cos{\theta}$ (Fig.~\ref{fig:Model}b).
 This yields: